Kurot0/seismic_surrogate_mixer/README.md

 ### 3. Download the data

-Download and extract all files from [google drive](https://drive.google.com/drive/folders/1H4WSzDXt68DseMZUBuZzXn6YRqCF3Ztn?usp=drive_link) and place them under the `./data/` folder.
+Download and extract all files from [google drive](https://drive.google.com/drive/folders/1H4WSzDXt68DseMZUBuZzXn6YRqCF3Ztn?usp=drive_link) and place them under the `./` folder.

+The `result/` directory in the google drive contains the pretrained weights used in the experiments reported in the paper.
+In particular, for the one-shot Multi-MLP-Mixer model, three variants trained with different dropout rates (0.1, 0.3, 0.5) are included.

 ---